 Unsurprisingly we took our research on the road again, this time with the aim of setting the scene around Linked Data.
 We asked users to start with a simple exercise to look at a page of terms.
 We gave little context around the terms and asked them to circle any they understood or recognised.

 The terms used:

 - Tidy Data

 The purpose of the exercise was not to make them feel silly, but gather a (albeit very unscientific) feel for how well-known some of the terms associated with data and linked data were.
 We then discussed these with them.
 Next we had them explain their understanding of Linked Data and showed them a statement explaining what it is.
 We also asked them what they thought a dataset family might mean to investigate how understandable the dataset family concept is.

-We had them complete a task on another website – The Land Registry UK house price index which is another website built around Linked Data and talked through some of the concepts.
+We had them complete a task on another website – The Land Registry United Kingdom House Price Index which is another website built around Linked Data and talked through some of the concepts.
 Armed with this we then spent the rest of the session talking about the pros and cons of our approach to data transformation and their concerns and the possible impacts it might have on them.
 They talked about their experiences of data transformation and, in some cases, first hand knowledge of transforming data for their own internal and external data tools.
 Lastly, we focused on the potential benefits the linked data approach might provide.